 Occasionally someone tells us the product was denser or harder than they thought it would be.
 They were expecting something fluffier or softer like a cream or lotion.

-For products to work on a dog's think nose leather it HAS to be dense enough to stay on your dog and get the job done.
-We have enough beeswax in the recipe to add more staying power.
-This makes it stiffer.
+For products to work on a dog's thick nose leather it HAS to be dense enough to stay on their nose and get the job done.

-This one is an easy fix.
+Our butters melt quickly at body temperature.
+Our solution is low-tech, but gets the job done.
 Just use a spoon to dig a bit out and warm it in the palm of your hand.

 #1 Tip - Warm product before application for faster absorption